sam-the-tutor/celo-Tutorial/README.md

 ````
 We define some functions to display notifications to the user on what's taking place.

-Thats pretty much all the code we need for our `main.js`.
+That's pretty much all the code we need for our `main.js`.

 > NOTICE: We wrap each of the methods in a `try and catch`.
-We want to be able to get the `errors` and show them to the user in case the `something` goes `wrong` .
+We want to be able to get the `errors` and show them to the user in case `something` goes `wrong`.

-## Hosting the Dapp on github pages
+## Hosting the Dapp on GitHub pages

 - Build the project
 ```js
 npm run build
  ```
- - Upload your project to github
+ - Upload your project to GitHub

- - Inside you project on github, click on `settings`, then select `Github Pages`
+ - Inside your project on GitHub, click on `settings`, then select `Github Pages`

  - Select the master branch and the `docs` folder as the source.

- - Github will deploy you project, and in a few minutes the Dapp `Url` will be displayed under the `Github Pages` section.
+ - GitHub will deploy your project, and in a few minutes the Dapp `Url` will be displayed under the `Github Pages` section.

-This is final look of the Dapp.
+This is final look of the dapp.
 ![Dapp](https://github.com/sam-the-tutor/celo-Tutorial/blob/main/page.png)

-All the code for this project can be found on my [github](https://github.com/sam-the-tutor/celo-Tutorial) and here is a link to the [demo](https://sam-the-tutor.github.io/celo-Tutorial).
+All the code for this project can be found on my [GitHub](https://github.com/sam-the-tutor/celo-Tutorial) and here is a link to the [demo](https://sam-the-tutor.github.io/celo-Tutorial).

 ## Conclusion.
-Congratulations!!!!, you now have a fully functional Dapp on the Celo blockchain.
+Congratulations!!!!, you now have a fully functional dapp on the Celo blockchain.
-Feel free to play around with the code and add some functionality to the Dapp.
+Feel free to play around with the code and add more functionalities to the dapp.
 See you soon!!!!!!

 ## Author
-Samuel Atwebembeire is a back-end, and smart-contract developer.I also do Technical writing.
-I am very passionate about Web3 and AI.
-Lets connect on [twitter](https://twitter.com/samthetutor2)
+Samuel Atwebembeire is a back-end and smart-contract developer.
+He also does technical writing.
+He is very passionate about Web3 and AI.
+Let's connect on [twitter](https://twitter.com/samthetutor2)